-- Text Messaging / Voice Call Service.
+• Text Messaging / Voice Call Service.
 The university contracts with a third-party vendor that provides the technological ability to send text messages to members of the campus community.
 Text messages about emergencies and messages used periodically to test the system will be sent.
-(CTX Safe) - Pager System.
-Campus first responders are part of the Austin Warning and Communication System.
-Pagers send text messages about emergencies on campus and can be utilized to alert city responders like APD, Austin Fire Department, Emergency Medical Services, and Office of Emergency Management to campus crisis situations.
-This service was discontinued in May 2019. - FirstNet.
+(CTX Safe)

+- FirstNet.
 First responders' texts, data and voice communications get priority once on the network.
 During complex emergencies, emergency call handlers can conduct an initial size-up and compile requests from 911 callers and, using FirstNet, the synthesized information can be pushed out to incoming responders in real time.
 Beginning in 2018, FirstNet was made available to all qualified CTX PD and support personnel. (www.firstnet.com) - Group E-mail.
 During emergencies, CTX Safe sends a group e-mail to every student, faculty, and staff member. - Public Safety Patrol Car Announcements.
 CTX PD patrol car(s) are equipped with public address systems that officers can use to provide instructions to pedestrians during emergencies. - Face-to-face communication.
 In addition to, or in lieu of, the systems listed above, face-to-face communication may also be used.